robado/chika_bot/README.md

 ### `Running bot locally`
 Finally when you have everything installed you can build this project and run locally.
+* This will be updated!
+Currently no instructions on how to run locally.

 Firstly create a token.txt where you will store your bots token.
 This file is excluded from GitHub repository because bots have uniques tokens.